MadoFrog/Canberrachan/README.md

 Contributing
 ------------
-You can contribute to madochan by:
+You can contribute to Canberrachan by:
 *	Contributing to [Lainchan](https://github.com/lainchan/lainchan) instead
 *	Developing patches/improvements/translations and using GitHub to submit pull requests
 *	Providing feedback and suggestions